 The real battle in business today is the battle to attract, engage, develop, reward and retain world-class 'talent'.
 You can't build an extraordinary business by employing ordinary people.
-So, do your employment experiences (your culture) and career opportunities make you a 'talent magnet'...or do you accidently drive good people away?
+So, do your employment experiences (your culture) and career opportunities make you a 'talent magnet'...or do you drive good people away for some reason?
+If so, what is the reason and how will you fix it?

 How strong is your 'Talent Pipeline'?
 To use a sports term, what's your 'bench strength'?
-Most jobs are changing and will continue to do so.
-Do you have people in every part of your business who have the ability, attitude, desire and adaptability to do their job as it will likely be in 2 to 5 years?
+The way most jobs are performed and the skills needed to perform them well are changing and will continue to do so.
+Do you have people in every part of your business who have the ability, attitude, desire and adaptability to do their job as it will likely be in 3 to 5 years?
 Will they be able and open to embrace new technologies or to learn new jobs if their job becomes redundant?
-How capable and motivated are they to help you get the business to where you need or want it to be in 2 to 5 years to be a profitable market leader?
+How capable and motivated are they to help you get the business to where it needs to be in 3 to 5 years to be a profitable market leader?
 We call this their 'sustainability score'.

-Next, do you have people who are capable, ready and excited to take on new and greater responsibilities?
+Next, do you have people who are capable, ready (or have the potential) and are excited to take on new and greater responsibilities?
 We call this their 'promotability score'.
-Note: Be careful not to promote people who are great 'doers of things' into being ineffective managers.
+Note: Be careful not to promote people who are great 'doers of things' into being ineffective managers of people.
 'Managing' is fundamentally different from 'doing'.
-Don't promote great 'doers' without giving them a lot of training and ongoing coaching on how to be effective managers.
+It's a completely different skill set.
+Don't promote great 'doers'

+without giving them a lot of training and ongoing coaching on how to be effective managers.
 This is one of the most common and disastrous mistakes that businesses make.

-Also, when considering promoting team members, think about whether they'll perform best as managers of things, managers of people or managers of money.
+Also, when considering promoting team members, think about whether they'll perform best as managers of things, managers of people, or managers of money (accountants).
 Those are three very different skill sets and few people are good at all of them...or even two of them.

-To effectively evaluate the future sustainability and promotability of your current talent pool, you need to have a pretty clear vision of what your industry will be like in 2 to 5 years and what your business must become in 2 to 5 years to be a profitable market leader.
+To effectively evaluate the future sustainability and promotability of your current talent pool, you need to have a pretty clear Vision of what your industry will be like in 3 to 5 years, what your business must become in 3 to 5 years to be a profitable market leader, what skills and talent you'll need and what your Org Chart will likely look like.
 This is not an easy task, but as a business owner or manager, it's one of your most important jobs.
 It's why you get the 'big bucks'!

-Note: For help in creating a clear 'Vision, Mission & Commitment to Action' for your business for the next 2 to 5 years, you can purchase our 34-page, step-by-step 'Vision Critical Guide' as a downloadable PDF for just \$24oo at donaldcooper.com.
-It has helped thousands of clients around the world.
+Note: For help in creating a clear 'Vision, Mission & Commitment to Action' for your business for the next 3 to 5 years, you can purchase our 40-page, step-by-step 'Vision Critical Guide' as a downloadable PDF for just \$24^{oo} at donaldcooper.com.
+It has helped thousands of clients around the world develop a clear, specific and measurable Vision for the future of their business.